 Called 2011

-Tomas (‘Tom’) Hamilton is a specialist in crime, extradition and international criminal law with substantial experience of litigation before international tribunals and the conduct of human rights investigations.
-Tom’s practice at G37 Chambers includes international advisory work, sanctions and export controls, business and human rights, and professional discipline.
+Tomas ('Tom') Hamilton is a British barrister specialising in international law, extradition and crime with substantial experience of proceedings before international tribunals and human rights investigations.
+His practice includes international law, extradition, crime, sanctions and export control, business and human rights, and professional discipline.

-The arms trade is a key area for Tom and the subject of his doctoral thesis.
-A recognised expert on the subject, his first book ‘The Arms Trade and International Criminal Law’ will be published by Oxford University Press in February 2025.
-Tom has also gained regional expertise on Southeast Asia through his work in Cambodia and Myanmar.
+Recognised as an expert on the arms trade, Tom’s book 'The Arms Trade and International Criminal Law' was published by Oxford University Press in 2025.
+He has a regional specialism in Southeast Asia from his work on Cambodia and Myanmar.

 International Criminal Law